SentinelOne Inc. (S) Is Now En Route to Higher Prices

-SentinelOne Inc. (NYSE: S) is -71.78% lower on its value in year-to-date trading and has touched a low of $13.27 and a high of $53.97 in the current 52-week trading range.
+SentinelOne Inc. (NYSE: S) is -68.55% lower on its value in year-to-date trading and has touched a low of $12.80 and a high of $53.97 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The S stock was last observed hovering at around $14.78 in the last trading session, with the day’s loss setting it -0.53%.
+The S stock was last observed hovering at around $15.37 in the last trading session, with the day’s gains setting it 0.51% off its average median price target of $20.00 for the next 12 months.
+It is also 55.89% off the consensus price target high of $36.00 offered by 21 analysts, but current levels are -2.45% lower than the price target low of $15.50 for the same period.

 3 Tiny Stocks Primed to Explode